omarzitounii/Bachelor-Thesis---Project/README.md

 For more details, read **1.3 Task Description** in the Bachelor thesis pdf.

-## 3. Technical Workflow
+## 3. Development & Integration Overview

 <!--Placeholder-->

-For the full overview of the methodology, read the text of **Sections 3.2, 3.3, and 3.4 (pages 18–42)** in the Bachelor thesis PDF.
+For the full overview of the methodology, read **Sections 3.2, 3.3, and 3.4 (pages 18–42)** in the Bachelor thesis PDF.

 ## 4. Technologies Used

-- Python (Flask)
+- Flask (Python)
 - Javascript
     - Document Object Model
+- MySQL
+- Docker
 - REST API - MapQuest API
 - SOAP API - Rescuetrack API
-- Docker
 - Socket.IO
 - HTML
 - CSS